 - In companies where sales are seasonal; you may see a reduced current ratio in some months and increased ratio in the other.

-- Current Ratio may be impacted due to change in inventory valuation methodology by the company.
+- Impact on current ratio may be due to change in inventory valuation methodology by the company.
 Such will not be a case while using the quick ratio since it does not consider inventory at all.

 - An equal increase or decrease in the current assets and current liabilities can change the ratio.
 Hence, an overdraft against inventory can cause the current ratio to change.
 Thus, it is very easy to manipulate the current ratio.

-The current ratio is a very good indicator of liquidity position of the company amid certain limitations which one needs to keep in mind before using and interpreting the ratio.
-One can look to use acid test ratio that does away with some limitations of current ratio; however any of these ratios should be used in comparison/conjunction with other measures to interpret the short-term solvency of the company.1
+The current ratio is a very good indicator of the liquidity position of the company amid certain limitations which one needs to keep in mind before using and interpreting the ratio.
+One can look to use an acid test ratio that does away with some limitations of the current ratio; however, any of these ratios should be used in comparison/conjunction with other measures to interpret the short-term solvency of the company.